 Intro to Recreational Games A & B (fall only)

-Introduces recreational games for lifetime leisure activities which may include table tennis, shuffleboard, frisbee, deck tennis, spikeball, horseshoes, and croquet.
+Introduces recreational games for lifetime leisure activities which may include table tennis, shuffleboard, frisbee, deck tennis, new games, horseshoes, darts and croquet.
 Emphasizes the rules of each game and the skills necessary to play.